OrensteinLab/FiSSC/README.md

 ## Running the Tool

 Ensure that the files follow the format of the example file `example.fa.gz` which is inside the `data` folder.
+Furthermore, we added the datasets used in the paper to that same folder.

 ### Running FiSSC